0x444454/look_ma_no_vic/README.md

 ## How to build your own C64 Ultimate FPGA demo

 This is an experimental FPGA demo for the C64 Ultimate.
-Hopefully we'll see better demos than this in the future ;-)
+It can be used as a starting point for proper demos in the future ;-)

 ![screenshots](media/look_ma_no_vic-small.jpg)